 User review

-I then leveraged our persona and feedback work from both parent app Golfshot and Revolution Golf to get a clearer snapshot of our users and their needs:
+I leveraged personas and feedback from Golfshot and Revolution Golf to understand our users:

 Demographic